Free Self-Guided Walking Tour London Westminster Sights by JetSettingFools.com

 #18 Horse Guards Building & Household Cavalry Museum

 MAP.
-Built in 1753, the Horse Guards Building houses the Household Cavalry Mounted Regiment.
-The Household Cavalry Museum sits on the grounds and is open to the public (ticket required).
-At 10:50am (or at 9:50am on Sundays), crowds gather around the entrance to watch the changing of the guard.
+Built in 1753, the Horse Guards Building is home to the Household Cavalry Mounted Regiment.
+The Household Cavalry Museum sits on the grounds as well and is open to the public (ticket required).

 #19 10 Downing Street